JBossOutreachArchive/certificate-generator-server-archive/README.md

 pipenv install
 ```

-The above command install all the dependencies.
+The above command will install all of the dependencies.

-- Setup environmental variables using:
+- Set up environmental variables using:

 ```sh
 cp .env.sample .env
 ```

-Now edit .env fill the generated `.env` file with your credentials to run it locally.
+Now edit .env and fill the generated `.env` file with your credentials to run it locally.

 ## Running